mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 P=plt.ylabel('Percentage')
 ```
 ![Numerical Independent Variable vs Target Variable](doc/images/Numerical_Independent_Variable_vs_Targe_Variable_5.png)
-It can be seen that the proportion of approved loans is higher for Low and Average Loan Amount as compared to that of High Loan Amount which supports our hypothesis in which we considered that the chances of loan approval will be high when the loan amount is less.
+We can see that the proportion of approved loans is higher for Low and Average Loan Amount compared to High Loan Amount.
+This supports our hypothesis in which we considered that the chances of loan approval would be high when the loan amount is lower.

 Let's drop the bins which we created for the exploration part.
-We will change the 3+ in dependents variable to 3 to make it a numerical variable.
+We will change the 3+ in the dependents variable to 3 to make it a numerical variable.
 We will also convert the target variable's categories into 0 and 1 so that we can find its correlation with numerical variables.

-One more reason to do so is few models like logistic regression takes only numeric values as input.
+One more reason to do so is that some models like logistic regression take only numeric values as input.
 We will replace N with 0 and Y with 1.
 ```
 train=train.drop(['Income_bin', 'Coapplicant_Income_bin', 'LoanAmount_bin', 'Total_Income_bin', 'Total_Income'], axis=1)
 train['Dependents'].replace('3+', 3,inplace=True)